Dr Caroline is very good at explaining how Braincore works.

 A prospective BrainCore client typically calls to schedule an assessment when conventional treatment options are not as effective as expected.

-Once she has analyzed the results privately to determines the best course of treatment, she will schedule a follow up visit.
-The findings, a plan of action, and payment options will be discussed.
+Once she has analyzed the results privately to determine the best course of treatment, she will schedule a follow-up visit.
+The findings, a plan of action, case fee, and payment options will be discussed.
+Cost per case depends on the complexity of the case presented and qEEG findings.
+The length of time it takes to normalize brainwave patterns is affected by a client’s current state of health, lifestyle, genetics, chronicity of health concerns, medications, diet, and other factors.
 Braincore Therapy is not covered by insurance.
 However, Balance Atlanta will provide patients with all requested receipts and documentation.
-Depending on the case, the typical BrainCore protocol consists of 20 sessions spread over a period of 6 – 10 weeks.
+Depending on the case, the typical BrainCore protocol consists of 30 sessions spread over a period of 12 – 30 weeks.

-Please not: BrainCore Therapy neurofeedback does not treat, solve, or cure disease – both mental and physical.
-The intention of neurofeedback is to address the symptoms associates with conditions by helping train brainwave patterns to a more normalized and balanced state.
-It is not a replacement for prescription drugs or the care of medial doctors and therapists.
+Please note: BrainCore Therapy neurofeedback does not treat, solve, or cure disease – both mental and physical.
+The intention of neurofeedback is to address the symptoms associated with conditions by helping train brainwave patterns to a more normalized and balanced state.
+It is not a replacement for prescription drugs or the care of medical doctors and therapists.

-Most patients will also receive chiropractic adjustments and nutritional counseling to further benefit a healthy central nervous system.
+Patients can also choose to receive chiropractic adjustments and nutritional counseling to further benefit a healthy central nervous system.
 The patients who experience the best results are those who have the urgency to comply with the doctor’s recommendations as stated and the willingness to adopt positive lifestyle choices.

 Neurofeedback is biofeedback for the brain.
 The training tends to improve cognitive function, attention, mood, anxiety, and behavior.
 It helps quiet the mind.
 It is non-invasive and generally has no side effects.